cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 ## [7.0.2] - 2021-01-17

+##### Changed
+- Re-add the option in offline workflow to use wallet folder that only contains stake keys for multi-owner pools

 ##### Fixed
-- Verification of signing key in offline mode for extended signing keys(mnemonic imported wallet) corrected
+- Verification of signing key in offline mode for extended signing keys (mnemonics imported wallets)

 ## [7.0.1] - 2021-01-13